Optimizing DER Aggregate Flexibility via Network Reconfiguration: Numerical Simulations

 \subsection{Disaggregation-Based Validation of Flexibility Region}

 To further validate the benefits of network reconfiguration, a disaggregation analysis is conducted.
 Nine thousand disaggregation cases are simulated by randomly sampling the aggregate power trajectory $p_{0}$ and uncertainty realizations $\zeta$.
 With $p_{0}$ and $\zeta$ specified, a feasibility problem is formulated to determine whether there exist recourse variables that enable the system to realize the aggregate power trajectory while satisfying all operational constraints.
 Figure \ref{fig:voltage_comparison} reports the distribution of nodal voltages for all buses and times under \textsc{BD-Opt}.
 The histogram shows that all bus voltages remain feasible.
-This disaggregation check suggests the feasibility of the aggregate flexibility region produced by the reconfigured network.
+This disaggregation check suggests the feasibility of the aggregate flexibility region produced by the reconfigured network. {To evaluate the impact of the LinDistFlow approximation, we further validate selected operating points using nonlinear AC power flow model.
+For each sampled aggregate trajectory, a feasible DER-level dispatch is recovered under the optimized topology and then tested by AC power flow model.
+The results show that the nodal voltages remain within the prescribed operating range and the model mismatch is small, as can be seen in Figure~\ref{fig:voltage_comparison}, which indicate that the trajectory characterized by the LinDistFlow-based model can still be delivered under the nonlinear AC model with an appropriate DER dispatch.}

 In addition, certain aggregate power trajectories that are achievable under the optimal topology are infeasible under the reference topology.
 For example, consider the aggregate power demand vector $p_0=[0.297,1.000,0.800,0.416]$.
 Figure~\ref{fig:voltage_long_line} shows the voltage distribution at 13:00 under the reference topology and the optimal topology.
-This operating point satisfies all operational constraints under the optimal topology, while the voltages are lower than 0.8 p.u. at bus 117 under the reference topology.
+This operating point satisfies all operational constraints under the optimal topology, while {the voltage starts to fall below the lower limit of 0.95 p.u. from bus 117 and remains below 0.95 p.u. toward the feeder end under the reference topology.} {Fig.~\ref{fig:brancch_flow} shows the branch active and reactive power flows.
+The optimized topology redistributes the power flow paths and alleviates heavily loaded branches compared with the reference topology.
+The reactive power flow is also reduced under the optimized topology.
+This further demonstrates that reconfiguration improves the deliverability of the aggregate flexibility by reshaping the network operating condition.} {The obtained DER-level dispatch results are shown in Fig.~\ref{fig:dispatch_results2}.
+The first five subplots report the dispatch of individual DERs in each category, including PV, ES, EV, HVAC, and controllable loads.
+Each stacked bar represents the contribution of one DER within the corresponding category at each time period.
+The last subplot compares the total uncertain load and the total DER dispatch.
+The difference between the total uncertain load and the total DER dispatch corresponds to the aggregate substation power trajectory $p_0$, which confirms that the selected aggregate trajectory can be successfully disaggregated into feasible DER-level operating points while satisfying the network constraints.}